 - 8.1.
-The draft plan is attached to this report for consideration by the Police, Fire and Crime Panel. - 8.2.
+The draft plan is attached to this report for information. - 8.2.
 The plan reflects all of the above feedback and is centred on the 3 priorities as outlined above with the addition of two new themes for action.
 Tackling inequalities and injustice in all its forms including gender-based violence and delivering with victims, communities, and partnerships. - 8.3.
 Under each of the three priorities, the plan identifies the actions that will be taken.